shariyaansari/teknack-website/README.md

     - We teach and train the students to develop mobile games using the Unity Engine.
 We guide them throughout the journey from ideation to release of the game.

 - Unity Development
     - The games are developed using the Unity Engine.
-Developers get hands-on experience on the platform through their journey of development.
+Developers gain hands-on experience on the platform through their journey of development.

 - Gaming Events and Fest
-    - We also host an annual fest named "Teknack" every year and during this fest, the games are published on Google Play Store and various awards are declared for the developers.
+    - We also host an annual fest named "Teknack" and during this fest, the games are published on Google Play Store and various awards are declared for the developers.
-    -  Also we keep gaming events as part of the fest to inculcate a gaming culture.
+    -  Additionally, we organize gaming events as part of the festival to foster a gaming culture.

 - Publishing Games on Play Store
     - The games developed by the students are published on Google Play Store under the banner of Teknack.
-    - This provides them a platform to showcase their talents and bring out to the world, their creativity and technical skills.
+    - This provides them with a platform to showcase their talents and bring out to the world, their creativity and technical skills.

 ## Screenshots